BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/4-proxy-space.md

 Let us try to simulate a global clock by using the [Impulse](https://doc.sccode.org/Classes/Impulse.html) unit generator.
 Furthermore, let us try to trigger certain sounds at specific beats.
-Listen and experiment with the following code:
+Listen to and experiment with the following code:

 ```isc
 n = 16; // 1/16 beat